Britain's Johnson in Self-Isolation; Has No Virus Symptoms

-British Prime Minister Boris Johnson is self-isolating after being told he came into contact with someone who tested positive for COVID-19, officials said Sunday.
+British Prime Minister Boris Johnson is self-isolating after being told he came into contact with someone who tested positive for the coronavirus, officials said Sunday.

 “He will carry on working from Downing Street, including on leading the government’s response to the coronavirus pandemic,” a statement from his office said.